Yakubu: Nigeria and ex-Everton and Middlesbrough striker retires aged 35

 But after three substitute appearances under Slade, he did not figure when Mark Robins returned to the club as manager and was released in April.

-As well as his 21 goals in 57 games for his country, the ever popular Yakubu scored 96 Premier League goals, more than any other Nigerian and just five fewer than Didier Drogba, the top African scorer in the 25 years since the revamping of the English top flight.
+As well as his 21 goals in 57 games for his country, the ever popular Yakubu scored 95 Premier League goals, more than any other Nigerian and just nine fewer than Didier Drogba, the top African scorer in the 25 years since the revamping of the English top flight.